 4. Mexican Street Corn Inspired

-Spread a thin layer of mayo or crema on the cooked corn, then top with cotija cheese, chili powder, cilantro, and lime juice.
+Spread a thin layer of mayo or crema over the cooked corn, then top with cotija cheese, chili powder, cilantro, and lime juice.

 Best for: